KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

 Also the new security group"knowdevweb" opening up web ports to "node" should be de-tached from node and deleted.

-Also, clean the resources associated with Dummy efs-access instance (see efs docs above).
+Also, clean the resources associated with Dummy efs-access instance (see efs docs above and [the EC2 cleaning doc](Cleaning-EC2.md)).

 `helm delete support --purge`